JSPrismarine/JSPrismarine/README.md

   - Active developement.

 How to use?
 (Linux/Windows/MacOS)
+  > Linux/MacOS
   - You need [Node.js](https://nodejs.org) 12.x and [Npm](https://www.npmjs.com/) (Npm is included with Node.js).
   - Clone the repository `git clone https://github.com/HerryYT/JSPrismarine.git` (if it doesn't work you can download it [here](https://github.com/nougator/JSPrismarine/archive/master.zip)).
   - Go in the cloned repository `cd JSPrismarine`
   - Install dependencies `npm i`
   - You're done, you can run it `node bootstrap.js`
+  > Windows
+  - You need [Node.js](https://nodejs.org) 12.x and [Npm](https://www.npmjs.com/) (Npm is included with Node.js).
+  - Clone the repository `git clone https://github.com/HerryYT/JSPrismarine.git` (if it doesn't work you can download it [here](https://github.com/nougator/JSPrismarine/archive/master.zip)).
+  - Go in the cloned repository `cd JSPrismarine`
+  - Launch the server `call start.cmd`

 Faq:
   > How do I uninstall it?
   - Simply delete the directory (JSPrismarine).